 For more ideas for family days out in and around London check out my monthly London roundups.
 If you’re looking for a guide book, I recommend both the Lonely Planet London Travel Guide and the London Marco Polo Travel Guide.

 Where to stay

-If you’re looking for a family-friendly place to stay in London, check out my reviews of the Four Seasons Canary Wharf here, the Amba Hotel Marble Arch here, the Hilton London Metropole here, Go Native Apartments here and the Royal Garden Hotel here.
-There are more reviews for different destinations in the Where to stay category.
+If you need London accommodation, check out my post about family-friendly places to stay in the capital, and my detailed reviews of the Amba Hotel Marble Arch here, the Hilton London Metropole here, Go Native Apartments here and the Royal Garden Hotel here.

 Disclosure: We were given tickets to the Warner Bros Studio Tour for the purposes of this review.
 This post contains some affiliate links, which means that if you clicked through and made a purchase I may receive a small commission.
 All opinions, images and words are my own, as ever.